Ryan822399/C.out-SeniorProject/README.md

 # Do not commit to this branch.
-This branch will only b usd tomerge back ups each week.
+This branch will only be used to merge back ups each week.